Contra Sadedin & Varinsky: the Google memo is still right, again

 Sadedin then talks about estereotype threat

-We know_that negative stereotypes.
-We _know that influences our judgement of others’ competencies.
+We know_that negative stereotypes damage people’s performance.
+We _know that unconscious bias influences our judgement of others’ competencies.
 Consequently, whenever there’s significant cultural prejudice against certain groups, as there is with female software engineers, we expect to see inequalities emerge.
 So it’s implausible to attribute these differences to biology alone.
-When we know that competent people are being held back by prejudice, for that via strategies that enhance diversity.
+When we know that competent people are being held back by prejudice, it makes sense to compensate for that via strategies that enhance diversity.

 Sigh.
 Stereotype threat is empirically dubious (Wicherts & Flore, 2015).
 While a meta-analysis finds a small effect size, g=-0.22, strong pulication bias was found, so one should be cautious.
 The authors conclude,